 Some types of coatings are so familiar that even laymen recognize them and can list some of their uses.
 For example, PTFE (aka Teflon) has so entered popular parlance that pundits have used it to describe particularly resilient politicians. (“She’s so likable that nothing sticks to her, just like Teflon.”)
 However, other sorts of coatings have gotten less press, so to speak, even though they provide equally valuable benefits.
 One of those is polyether ether ketone — also known as PEEK.

-In this article, we will explain exactly what PEEK is, the benefits and properties of PEEK, and five different industries that can benefit from its use.
+In this article, we will explain exactly what PEEK is, the benefits and properties of PEEK, and five applications of PEEK coatings in different industries that can benefit from its use.

 PEEK Coating main characteristics & benefits

 Originally developed in 1978, PEEK wasn’t introduced to industrial coating customers until the early 2000s.
 A member of the polyaryletherketone (PAEK) family, PEEK is a semi-crystalline thermoplastic created by the polymerization of specific kinds of potassium salts.
 Materials database Matmatch explains, “A number of labs were only able to produce a version of PEEK that was low in molecular weight due to its crystallization and precipitation from solution.
 It wasn’t until later that a company now known as Victrex changed the conventional solvent to one that had a high boiling temperature (closer to PEEK’s melting point) such as diphenyl sulfone, and PEEK with a high molecular weight was produced.”